 Central government has effective control over the general operations of the Council - it is responsible for providing the statutory framework within which the Council operates, provides the majority of its funding in the form of grants and prescribes the terms of many of the transactions that the Council has with other parties (e.g. council tax bills, housing benefits).
-Grants received from government departments are set out in the subjective analysis in Note 7 on amounts reported for resources allocation decisions.
-Grant receipts outstanding at 31 March 2014 are shown in Note 29.
+Grants received from government departments are included within Note 29 and the amounts outstanding from/to various government departments are summarised in Notes 20/22.